davidwrede/chef-web-docs-1/includes_cookbooks/includes_cookbooks.rst

 * Attribute values
 * File distributions
 * Templates
-* Extensions to |chef|, such as libraries, definitions, and custom resources
+* Extensions to Chef, such as libraries, definitions, and custom resources

+.. end_tag